JoseRoca/WinFBX/docs/Windows GUI/CXpButton Class.md

 # <a name="SetIconFromFile"></a>SetIconFromFile

-Loads an icon from file and sets it as the image of tbe button.
+Loads an icon from file and sets it as the image of the button.

 ```
 SUB SetIconFromFile (BYVAL pwszPath AS WSTRING PTR, _